Pylons/pyramid/docs/narr/urldispatch.rst

 The Matchdict
 ~~~~~~~~~~~~~

-When the URL path pattern associated with a particular route
+When the URL pattern associated with a particular route configuration
-configuration is matched by a request, a dictionary named
+is matched by a request, a dictionary named ``matchdict`` is added as
-``matchdict`` is added as an attribute of the :term:`request` object.
+an attribute of the :term:`request` object.
+Thus,
-Thus, ``request.matchdict`` will contain the values that match
+``request.matchdict`` will contain the values that match replacement
-replacement patterns in the ``path`` element.
-The keys in a matchdict
+patterns in the ``pattern`` element.
+The keys in a matchdict will be
-will be strings.
+strings.
 The values will be Unicode objects.

 .. note::